jmlivingston/dev-auth-rest-api/README.md

 ## Features

 - REST API - Based on json-server, with some security enhancements.
-Just drop a json file into the data\[environment]\collections folder to use.
+Just drop a json file into the data\collections folder to use.
 - Dev OAuth Backend Service - Allow developers to easily test security.

 ---